 There are two benefit programs available to people.
 The first program is called Social Security Disability Insurance or Disability Insurance Benefits (“SSDI” or “DIB”).
 You must be “insured” for benefits under this program in order to get benefits, which usually means that you must have worked and paid FICA taxes for 5 out of the last 10 years ending when you become disabled.
 The second program is called Supplemental Security Income (“SSI”), which is a needs-based program.
 In addition to being disabled, you must also meet the financial requirements of the SSI law, meaning that you must be “poor” enough to qualify for this benefit.
 In certain rare circumstances, an individual can receive both SSDI and SSI benefits at least initially when their case is won.
 In only a small handful of circumstances will a person get both benefits on an ongoing basis.

 Most people are very surprised when they become disabled through injury or illness.
-The injury is usually a traumatic event that was unexpected, like a car accident or a work accident.
+An injury is usually a traumatic event that was unexpected, like a car accident or a work accident.
 The illness may come about initially from a doctor’s diagnosis, which a person might receive many years before he or she can work no longer.
 And because most people are taken by surprise when they become disabled, they are not mentally, emotionally, or financially prepared to be off from work.
 This is why people continue to work until they absolutely are unable to work any longer.
 We call this point the “Disability Onset Date.”
 While this date is not always obvious, it usually means the date you can no longer work and earn wages.

 The Claims Process